-- Reliable access to UF's Canvas Computer System. - If you're not familiar with the Canvas environment, check out this tutorial: "Navigating UF's e-Learning Environment" [3:42]. - It's a good idea to complete assignments well before the deadline.
+- Reliable access to UF's Canvas Computer System. - It's a good idea to complete assignments well before the deadline.
 Extensions will not be given for student-based technical difficulties.
 If UF Canvas experiences technical difficulties (and we know when this happens), deadlines will be adjusted. - This Textbook: - Madden, G. J., Reed, D. D., & Digennaro Reed, F. D. (2021).
 An Introduction to Behavior Analysis.
-Wiley. - There are NO additional fees for this course.
+Wiley. - Online Exam Proctoring with Honorlock. - To maintain academic integrity during online exams, this course uses Honorlock, an online proctoring service.
+You will need a working webcam, microphone, and the Google Chrome browser. - How to Install Honorlock: - Visit the Honorlock Chrome Extension page: https://app.honorlock.com/install/extension - Click "Add to Chrome" to install the extension. - You will be prompted to launch Honorlock directly within the exam in Canvas.
+Be sure to test your equipment and internet connection beforehand.
+If you encounter technical issues, contact Honorlock support through their live chat available in the exam window.